 Congenital rubella infection

-Congenital rubella infection is a term to encompass all effects on the fetus if a pregnant person is infected with rubella.
+Congenital rubella infection is a term used to encompass all of the possible effects on the fetus if a pregnant person is infected with rubella.
 This includes:

 - Combinations of birth defects

 - Asymptomatic infection of the baby

 The European Centre for Disease Prevention and Control states that in 20 percent of cases where someone who is pregnant has rubella, they will miscarry, or the baby will die shortly after birth.